 This past month I have been reminded why I am so passionate about leadership.
 I have been in ministry for over 15 years.
 During that time I have served in many capacities within the local church, and have seen both great spiritual leadership and poor spiritual leadership.

-“One look at our culture and you become aware that we are in a leadership crisis.
+As I have watched a church transition from the leadership of a great spiritual leader and seen the various leadership styles and temperaments that have attempted to fill that void, I am reminded of something I wrote in the Introduction to Legacy Leadership, “One look at our culture and you become aware that we are in a leadership crisis.
 In almost every institution in our country there is a void of authentic leadership.
 Our government is full of people who are clouded by selfish motivation and controlled by opinion polls.
 Corporate America is littered with examples of leadership that lacks integrity and courage.
 Unfortunately, our churches are lead largely by people who are blown by every wind of culture and who are marked by reactionary methodology instead of biblical leadership.
 Most tellingly, our homes are simply un-lead.
 We have lost entire generations because of the lack of true spiritual leadership in the home.”

 Spiritual leadership is not so much about who is out front or who is following as it is about where you are going and how you are going about getting there.
 Again, I would like to quote from Chapter 2, Influence from my book Legacy Leadership.